Programming and Data Analysis¶

 print(i)

-when dealing with iterations?¶for
+while versus for when dealing with iterations?¶

 def binary_search(low: int=1, high: int=100) -> list: